waraunika/note-cn/Chapter 4 Network Layer.md

 Functions:
 1. Routing:
-	- When a packet reaches the router's input link, the router will move the packets to the
+	- When a packet reaches the router's input link, the router will move the packets to the next router
 2. Logical Addressing:
 	- the data link layer implements the physical addressing and the network layer implements logical addressing
 	- logical addressing is also used to distinguish between source and destination system